mourjo/quick-meetings/readme.md

 ### Fix

-Checking for an overlap before accepting a meeting solves the bug:
+Checking for an overlap before accepting a meeting solves the bug (`./fix.sh`):

 ```
 git revert --no-commit 6910be3 && git reset HEAD